 In order for you to effectively incorporate CBD as part of your daily fitness and training regimen, it’s important to keep a few things in mind.
 First: you need to be consistent.
 Your body reacts differently to CBD than your friend or workout partner.
 Evidence suggests it may be necessary for CBD to build up within the body over the course of 7-14 days before witnessing its positive effects.
 If you don’t experience results right away, continue using CBD regularly, paying close attention to the effect it has on your body.

 Second, it’s important to make sure you find the right dosage for your individual needs.
-As a starting point, our recommended dosage is 12-20mg twice daily, but there is no standard dosage.
+As a starting point, our suggested dosage is 12-20mg twice daily, but there is no standard dosage or official serving size.
 It varies from person to person.
-Your ideal dosage will be based on a variety of factors including your weight, metabolism, type of product you’re using, and body type.
+Your ideal dosage will be based on a variety of factors including your weight, metabolism, type of product you’re using, and body chemistry.
 Be patient and don’t be afraid to experiment to dial in the right dosage for you.
 A PREPARE or RECOVER softgel is a great place to start, as it provides a precise dose in a simple and convenient form many people are already familiar with.